You may have noticed that a tooltip appears on mouseover in your Divi publications?

 Here is the code to use:

-The original code is from the LearnHowWP.
+The original code comes from the site LearnHowWP.

 3 - What is the best method?